nexmo-community/save-sms-airtable-express/CONTRIBUTING.md

 # I don't want to read this whole thing I just have a question!!!

-You can join the Nexmo Community Slack for any questions you might have:
+You can join the Vonage Community Slack for any questions you might have:

 * [Contact our Developer Relations Team][community]
 * [Reach out on Twitter][twitter]
     * This Twitter is monitored by our Developer Relations team, but not 24/7 &mdash; please be patient!
-* [Join the Nexmo Community Slack][slack]
+* [Join the Vonage Community Slack][slack]
     * Even though Slack is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!
     * Use the `#general` channel for general questions or discussion
     * Use the `#status` channel for receiving updates on our service status